-Before you invest in a training course, you should look to see if there’s an active community behind it.
+Before you get started and buy a course, you should look to see if there’s an active community behind it.

 Signs of community are usually on sales pages and come in the form of Facebook group or course forum access.

-Other signs of a strong community are a big podcast or YouTube following or the course instructor(s) being well-known experts in their industry.
+Other signs of a strong community are a big podcast or YouTube following or the course instructor(s) being well-known experts in their industry.we